Everything Apple fans need to know about the new RM16,000 Vision Pro AR headset

 Entertainment-wise, you can naturally enjoy movies or television shows on a screen size of your own choosing.
 This also applies to 100 different games that have been adapted for Vision Pro on Apple Arcade, with support for most mainstream gaming controllers.

 If you’re looking to be an early adopter, be warned.
-The prerogative doesn’t come cheap, as the Apple Vision Pro headset will set you back USD $3,466 (MYR 16,086.65).
+The prerogative doesn’t come cheap, as the Apple Vision Pro headset will set you back USD $3,466.
 It is set to launch next year in the United States, with a wider international roll-out due later down the line.

 Feature and hero image credits: Apple/YouTube